-Errol Barrow was Andrew Cole’s navigator while he was in the RAF, firstly with 88 Squadron during World War II and for two years post-war they both flew with the BAFO Communications Squadron, assigned to Commander-in-Chief and Military Governor of the British Occupation Zone in Germany, Marshal of the Royal Air Force Sir William Sholto Douglas, C-in-C Military Governor’s Flight.
+Errol Barrow was Andrew Cole’s navigator while he was in the RAF, firstly with 88 Squadron “B” Flight Second Tactical Air Force (2TAF) during World War II and for two years post-war they both flew with the BAFO Communications Squadron, Commander-in-Chief (C-in-C) Military Governor’s Flight assigned to Commander-in-Chief and Military Governor of the British Occupation Zone in Germany, Marshal of the Royal Air Force Sir William Sholto Douglas.

 “The Beautiful Blonde in the Bank” is Andrew Cole’s legacy: an unpublished book on his time in the RAF during World War II and flying post war.
 This is an important piece of recorded World War II history.

 This is the story about the training of RAF aircrew in Canada.
 It is about putting together a crew that included Barbadian – Sgt.
 Errol Walton Barrow RAF (Navigator & Bomber), Australian – Sgt.
 Leo Leslie J Schultz RAAF (Wireless/Air gunner) and Australian – Sgt.
 Robert Allen “Shorty” Stewart RAAF (Wireless/Air gunner).
-It is about war-time flying with 88 Squadron and peace-time flying with British Air Forces of Occupation (BAFO) Communications Squadron, in Bückeburg, British sector of occupied Germany.
+It is about war-time flying with 88 Squadron “B” Flight 2TAF and peace-time flying with BAFO Communication Squadron, C-in-C Military Governor’s Flight, in Bückeburg, British sector of occupied Germany.

 Following publication, Melissa Whitney Nelson posted a comment on the Facebook group: Old Time Photos Barbados: